 version 188.8.131.5250123 (through 2014).
 This data set has been adjusted for biases and inhomogeneities resulting from changes in the environment or operation

 of individual observing sites (e.g., urbanization, station moves, and instrument and time of observation changes).
 The procedure adjusts only the temperature data - the precipitation data are raw - so

-The map may also be used for analyzing snow water equivalent (SWE) totals (through 2009) for WA State only, which are recorded on the first day of each month (January, February, March, April, and May) from the SNOTEL (Snowpack Telemetry) network.
-This network collects snowpack and related climate data from automated stations throughout the mountain regions in the western U.S. and is maintained by the U.S. Dept. of Agriculture Natural Resources Conservation Service (NRCS).
-The earliest data available begins in 1930 with more stations available in later time periods.
+The map may also be used for analyzing snow water equivalent (SWE) totals (through 2014) for WA State only, which are recorded on the first day of each month (January, February, March, April, and May) from snow course locations and the SNOTEL (Snowpack Telemetry) network.
+The SNOTEL network collects snowpack and related climate data from automated stations throughout the mountain regions in the western U.S. and is maintained by the U.S. Dept. of Agriculture Natural Resources Conservation Service (NRCS).
+The earliest data (from manual snow course measurements) begins in 1930 and more stations are available in later time periods.